tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

     return nopunct
 ```

-The "stars" column must be relabelled so that any reviews with 4 stars or above will be positive, anything else is considered to be negative.
+The "stars" column must be relabelled so that any reviews with three stars or above will be positive, anything else is considered to be negative.
-This benchmark is based on a general consensus about Yelp reviews where people tend to overrate restaurants/businesses unless they feel strongly negatively about the place.
 We also remove punctuations and numbers before tokenizing the text.
-Reference

 ```python
 # binarize rating